hpi-dhc/xmen/README.md

 ## :open_file_folder: Data Loading

-Usually, BigBIO compatible datasets can just be loaded from the Hugging Face Hub:
+Usually, BigBIO-compatible datasets can just be loaded from the Hugging Face Hub:

 ```
 from datasets import load_dataset